What Are Wayfinding Signs?

 Icons and visual clues are a great way to help observers easily recognize the message of a sign.
 For example, like in the examples above, those blocky human stick figures are almost always used to represent restrooms.

-• A capital letter “P” represents parking.
+• A capital “P” for parking

 These are some other common questions buyers often have about wayfinding signs in general: